-- Our model of instruction is based on inquiry. - Integrated language instruction throughout the POI. - Instruction is connected to the IB Approaches to Learning.
+- Our model of instruction is based on inquiry. - Language instruction is integrated throughout the POI. - Instruction is connected to the IB Approaches to Learning. - Focus is on collaborative processes for discussions.

-- Focus on collaborative processes for discussions. - Focus on Close Reading processes. - Focus on citing with evidence (connection to Academic Honesty). - Focus on writing through the Step Up to Writing program. - Texts available with the use of Scholastic Reading Inventory which determines student Lexile level and the use of Reading Counts. - Access to research based phonemic awareness, phonics, reading, writing, listening, and oral language development (Heggerty, Leveled Literacy Intervention (LLI), Lexia, Wonders). - Fluid re-grouping of students based on need for MTSS support.
+- Focus is on Close Reading processes. - Focus is on citing with evidence (connection to Academic Honesty). - Focus is on writing through the Step Up to Writing program and Handwriting Wlthout Tears. - Texts are available with the use of Scholastic Reading Measure which determines student Lexile level. - Access is provided for research based phonemic awareness, phonics, reading, writing, listening, and oral language development (Heggerty, Leveled Literacy Intervention (LLI), Lexia, Wonders). - Fluid re-grouping of students is based on the need for MTSS (Multi-Tiered Systems of Support).